Carrot History - A.D. 200 to 1500

 century in a work by an Arab writer named Ibn al-Awan who was writing in Andalusiia.
 Ibn al-Awam, in the Kitab al-Filahah - his book on Agriculture

-is the earliest surviving clear description of the carrot and mentions
+is the earliest surviving clear description of the carrot thus: he told of

 carrot jam thus: "The carrot is a diuretic plant; it augments the appetite and